Textoshop: Interactions Inspired by Drawing Software to Facilitate Text Editing: User Study

 \textit{Organizing and Integrating Text Fragments --} Given a simple story and a bullet list with 6 text fragments, the participant has to sort the text fragments depending on the character they are related to and then integrate these fragments into the story.
 Some text fragments have to be merged into specific parts of the text, while others are concepts to remove from the story.
 In the \name condition, participants can arrange the text fragments in and off the page and can also use boolean operations to unite, intersect, subtract, or exclude text fragments.
 This task was to test the metaphor of the canvas and floating elements, as well as boolean operations on text fragments.
+It emulates editing the flow of ideas and rapidly iterating on different ways to structure these ideas.

 \textit{Using an Email Template to Answer Customers --} Given the profile of two customers as well as the email template used by a fictional company to answer their customers, the participant has to generate an email in response to each customer.
 The template includes pre-written paragraphs, which should be selected if they apply to that specific customer, and has to be edited further to include the name of the customer and some specific information, such as amounts and durations.
 With \name, layers are already created with the text of the email template; to form the final emails, the participant has to show/hide different layers and apply minor edits to the layers.
 With the baseline interface, the email template lists all the possible phrasings to answer a customer organized in sections; to form the final emails, the participant has to copy and paste them in order.
 This task was to test the layer metaphor and participants' mental model of layers when editing.
+It simulates having to produce different text versions simultaneously based on different audiences, such as email communication or educational resources.